idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

    Although, obviously, you won't know that that is required until you discover that the expected ``pid_t`` is missing.

+   In other words, the creation of :file:`.../ext/libc/src/libc-api.c` could take a couple of iterations around the loop.

 Inconsistent API
 ----------------